hiiamboris/red-wiki/docs/[DOC]-Differences-between-Red-and-Rebol.md

 ## DO

 The values that get special treatment by do are: [block! path! string! url! file! error!]
 Everything else is evaluated passively.
 This is by design, to eliminate variable arity.
+(See [here](https://gitter.im/red/help?at=5ab285275f188ccc15df954b))

 On R2 and R3
 ```rebol